 Other places of interest in Blue mountains include Wentworth Falls, Carrington Hotels and local markets over the weekend.

 Catch Blue Mountains Explorer Bus to get the most of the location and beautiful lookout in the Blue Mountains.

 Planning a day trip to the Blue Mountains Sydney?
 Choose Musement to pick the best tours in and around Sydney.

 Catching a Tour Bus from Sydney to the Blue Mountains

 A number of tour operators organize tours from Sydney to the Blue Mountains.
-The tours cost from $80- $100 that includes the return bus trip from the Central Station to the Blue Mountains, a ticket to the Scenic World and a lunch.
+The tours cost from $80- $100 that including the return bus trip from the Central Station to the Blue Mountains, a ticket to the Scenic World and a lunch.
 The tour bus goes around the most popular lookouts in the region including Wentworth Falls and Katoomba.

-Alternatively, you can catch a train to Katoomba from Sydney Central Station and get a day ticket for hop-on and hop-off bus in the Blue Mountains.
+Alternatively, you can catch a train to Katoomba from Sydney Central Station and get a day ticket for a hop-on and hop-off bus in the Blue Mountains.
 Make sure to start early as the train to the Blue Mountains on the weekend stops at all the stops along the way and will take 1.5 hours to reach Katoomba from Sydney Central Station.